juliesymons/juliesymons/GettingStarted.md

 ### Operators

+All field operations are expresses using oeprators.
 An *operator* combines one or more tensor fields to create a new tensor field.

 For example the + operator can be used to combine two tensor fields with the same shape and tensor order into a new field with the same shape and order, where each tensor element is the sum of the corresponding tensor elements in the operands.

 #### built-in operators
-* Basic (see the CogOperatorAPI)
+* basic, such as + - *, for more see the CogOperatorAPI)
 * algabraic and transcendental (see the CogFunctionAPI)
 * signal processing
 * cognitive models
 See operator api (add link) or appendix A? where does convolve belong?

-* arithmetic + - * /
 * convolution
 * real unary - takes one real field, applied to each number component of each tensor in the field, or take a real field and a constant scalar to compute result by apply the operator to each tensor element independently, === and !===
 * real binary - take two real fields on the same shape to produce a result with the same shape (for one operand of 0D field shape and or 0D tensor shape) - replicated along the missing shape or dimension
 * complex operators
 * transformations - stacking, slicing, trimming, expanding (borderPolicy - BorderZero, BorderClamp, BorderCyclic), shifting, warping, subfield, apply(Range), downsampling, upsampling
 *

+paragraph

 #### feedback operator